knappologi/rock-paper-scissor-api-game/README.md

 ### Possible future improvements
 * Store the game data in a database
-* Use ULID instead of UUID for more URL-friendly game IDs
+* Use ULID or shortid instead of UUID for more URL-friendly game IDs
 * Add more tests